Medical Examination Procedure

 Each visa applicant, regardless of age, is required to appear for the medical examination.

-Important Notice: You should not urinate in the morning after 7.00 am before your medical appointment.
-Your first urine will be collected for the gonorrhea test.
-If you urinate, the test may not show the correct information, resulting in a second test on another day.
-For the chest x ray you will be asked to disrobe from the waist up and you will need to remove any jewelry, eyeglasses, body piercings, or other metal on your person.
+Important Notice: For the chest x ray you will be asked to disrobe from the waist up and you will need to remove any jewelry, eyeglasses, body piercings, or other metal on your person.
 Tell your doctor if you have a surgically implanted device, such as a heart valve or pacemaker.

 Our secretary will guide you with the necessary parts of the process which are Medical Examination and Vaccination, Chest X-ray (CXR), Blood Test and Urine Test.
 Please follow carefully the guidance of our staff.